grame-cncm/faustdoc/src/tutorials/signal-api.md

 ```
 #### Defining recursive signals

-Recursive signals can be defined using the `sigRecursion` function and the `sigSelf` function to refer to the recursive signal itself.
+Recursive signals can be defined using the `sigRecursion` function to build the recursion, and the `sigSelf` function to refer to the recursive signal itself.
 A one sample delay is automatically created to produce a valid computation.
 Here is a simple example:

 <!-- faust-run -->
 ```